codeunion/photo-gallery-cli/README.md

 - The **input** is a set of _photograph files_.
 - The **output** is a photo gallery rendered on an _HTML page_.

 Now we have to figure out how what goes in the middle. :D And where do we start?
-With the _simplest possible solution_.
+With the _simplest possible answer_.
 Let's get started.

 ## Getting Started